indykite/indykite-sdk-node/README.md

 ## Contributing and connecting with developers
 [Contribution guidelines for this project](contributing.md)

-We'd love to have you connect with us or other community developers over at [IndyKite.one](https://indykite.one)

 ## Support and feedback
 Feel free to file a bug, submit an issue, or give us feedback on our [issues page](https://github.com/indykite/indykite-sdk-node/issues)